danielroe/nuxt-vitest/README.md

 })
 ```

-And opt-out [to the default environment](https://vitest.dev/guide/environment.html#test-environment) per test file if the nuxt environment isn't needed.
+If you have set `environment: 'nuxt'` by default, you can then opt-out [of the default environment](https://vitest.dev/guide/environment.html#test-environment) per test file as needed.

 ```js
 // @vitest-environment node